Early Christianity

 What happened at the Council of Nicaea?

-Some 300 bishops gathered in the emperor's grand lakeside palace.
-In the center of the chamber, on a throne, lay the four gospels.
-Constantine was dressed in a purple gown and wore a silver diadem.
-He opened the Council of Nicaea by saying, "I rejoice to see you here, yet I should be more pleased to see unity and affection among you."
+Hosius of Corduba may have presided over the council's deliberations.
+In the center of the room lay the four gospels, with Constantine wearing a purple gown and a silver wreath.
+The emperor opened the ecumenical council, telling the delegates to resolve their differences.
+"I rejoice to see you here, yet I should be more pleased to see unity and affection among you."

-Constantine told the delegates assembled in the Senatus Palace in Nicaea to resolve their differences.
-Many bishops argued that God the Father created Christ the Son before the beginning of time, while others asserted that Christ had the same divine essence as God the Father.
+Many bishops argued that God the Father created Christ the Son before the beginning of time, whereas others asserted that Christ had the same divine essence as God the Father.
+Finally, after much debate, a creed was written and signed by most of the bishops.

 ~~~

-The year 2025 marks the 1,700th anniversary of the world’s
+The year 2025 marks the 1,700th anniversary of the first ecumenical Council,

-first ecumenical Council, the Council of Nicaea of 325.
+the Council of Nicaea of 325.

 Seven Councils: The Council of Nicaea